ibexa/documentation-developer/docs/guide/extending_field_type.md

 ## Define Value Object

-To begin, you need a clean installation of eZ Platform.

 Create `Value.php` inside `src/FieldType/HelloWorld` directory.
 The Value class of a Field Type is very simple.
 It contains only basic logic, because the rest of the logic is handled by the `Type` class.
 The `HelloWorld` Value class should contain:

-- public properties that retrieve name
+- public properties that retrieve `name`
 - an implementation of the `__toString()` method

 ```php